Menu

 The brand new package phpstan-strict-rules is able to do the following:

-loop initial assignment cannot be used after the loop. - Types in
+• Variables assigned in while loop condition and for loop initial assignment cannot be used after the loop.

 Of course there’s a never-ending backlog of ideas what else can be implemented so stay tuned for other rules that will surely follow!